-SP/TS735 (SP/TS218) • Life and Theology of Prayer.
+SP/TS735 • Life and Theology of Prayer.
 The purpose of this course is to encourage and stimulate a growing and meaningful life of devotion.
-Attention will be given to the historical and biblical teaching on prayer.
+Attention is given to the historical and biblical teaching on prayer.
 Personal sharing and practical experiences of prayer provide a challenge to apply theory to life.
 Four hours.

-SP/PC725 (SP/PC225) • Nurturing Spiritual Formation in Small Groups.
-In this course, we will both analyze and experience the effectiveness of small groups in the nurture of spiritual formation.
+SP/PC725 • Nurturing Spiritual Formation in Small Groups.
+In this course, we both analyze and experience the effectiveness of small groups in the nurture of spiritual formation.
 We will discuss models of spiritual development and their implications for group participation; group dynamics; distinctions between content and process in groups; and the interaction of group participation with other avenues of formation.
-Particular attention will be given to group spiritual direction.
-This course will be taught primarily through the use of discussion, case study examination, lecture presentations, and videos.
-A significant portion of time will be given to experiential work.
+Particular attention is given to group spiritual direction.
+This course is taught primarily through the use of discussion, case study examination, lecture presentations, and videos.
+A significant portion of time is given to experiential work.
 Four hours.